typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-ts-ignore.md

 Suppressing TypeScript Compiler Errors can be hard to discover.

+## DEPRECATED

+This rule has been deprecated in favour of the [`ban-ts-comment`](./ban-ts-comment.md) rule.
+It will be removed in a future version of this plugin.

 ## Rule Details

 Does not allow the use of `// @ts-ignore` comments.